JuanSBdev/JuanSBdev/README.md

-- 👋 Hi, I’m @JuanSBdev
+- 👋 Hi, it´s @JuanSBdev i'm in linkedin https://www.linkedin.com/in/jlsb/ :)
 - 👀 I’m interested in tech.
 - 🌱 I’m currently learning some frameworks
 - 📫 You can reach me by e-mail at juansb.dev@gmail.com